Play based learning: Tips for parentsBy Renee Irving Lee and Ian Allan

 Early educators have been specifically trained to plan and implement valuable play based learning activities that promote quality learning, co-operation, inclusion, and self-regulation.
 So how can parents help support this type of play within the home?

 Nurture the relationship with your child.

 The relationship you have with your child during play is the most essential ingredient to its success.
 Children need to feel loved, supported and encouraged to play without judgement.
-And they should not feel as though they must conform to adult expectations (e.g. colouring between the lines, playing a particular way, not mixing colours, or getting too messy).
-Let them know it’s ok to take risks and ‘have a go’, as this is when they learn and play best.
+And they should not feel as though they must conform to adult expectations.
+By this we mean colouring between the lines, playing a particular way, not mixing colours, or getting too messy.
+Let them know it’s okay to take risks and ‘have a go’, as this is when they learn and play best.

 Think about the layout and space of where your child does most of their playing at home.
 Does it support or hinder play based learning?
 A clean, clear, uncluttered area is best for children to maximise playtime.
 It also makes it easier for them to tidy up afterwards.
 A cluttered environment with too many toys leads to confusion and feeling overwhelmed easily.

 Children need an unhurried environment where they have time to explore.
 Turn off the technology and TV.
 This will allow them to play without hurrying off to the next activity.

 Children love toys, objects and household items that invite sensory investigation and exploration.
 Playing with anything that can be opened, shut, sorted, pulled, pushed, squeezed, poked, manipulated or has a different texture will significantly enhance their play based learning experience.

 Think carefully about the toys you make available to your child.
 Simple, natural toys that can be used in multiple ways seem to benefit children the most.
 These are the toys that they will most likely play with repeatedly.
 Toys with flashing lights and loud noises tend to be attractive to children initially but are discarded quickly when the novelty has worn off.